it-innovation/sam/doc/confused.rst

   accessAllowed("compiler", "output", "File.write").
   accessAllowed("compiler", "input", "File.read").

-As usual, we first run the scanerio with defined behaviour for `alice` to get the baseline (:example:`includes/confusedMustCall`), remove the :func:`checkCalls` for objects we don't care about, and then try again after giving `alice` the `Unknown` behaviour.
+As usual, we first run the scenario with defined behaviour for `alice` to get the baseline (:example:`includes/confusedMustCall`), remove the :func:`checkCalls` for objects we don't care about, and then try again after giving `alice` the `Unknown` behaviour.